Hi Grade 1 Families,

 The idea is that all students read the same book for 2 days.
 However, if your child has brought home a longer book and needs to keep it for some extra time that is completely fine, they can swap it over when they are ready.

-In the back of some books there are comprehension questions you can ask your child that will help develop their understanding of the text along with some tricky vocabulary words you may like to discuss the definition of.
-Reading with expression, pausing at full stops and commas and learning new vocabulary words all contribute to being a successful reader.lease record your child’s reading in the yellow diary and keep the diary and take-home book in the black pencil case which we will call a ‘book bag’.
-This is where hard copy notices and forms will be also.
+In the back of some books there are comprehension questions you can ask your child that will help develop their understanding of the text along with some tricky vocabulary words (you may like to discuss the definition of these words).
+Reading with expression, pausing at full stops and commas and learning new vocabulary words all contribute to being a successful reader.
+Please record your child’s reading in the yellow diary and keep the diary and take-home book in the clear plastic folder.
+This is also where you will find hard copies of notices and forms that will be sent home.

-We understand it might be hard to remember to bring their diary and book bag to school every second day so it could be a good idea to always keep it in your child’s bag!
+We understand it might be hard to remember to bring their reader and reading log to school every second day, so it could be a good idea to always keep it in your child’s bag!

-Please continue to read other books to and with your child for enjoyment.
+Please continue to read other books too and with your child for enjoyment.
 These can be library books, fiction and non-fiction books and books of interest.

 -What clues does the title give you?